-Bio Dome Team Building Exercise
+Biodome Team Building Exercise

 Overview

-Your group represents a private research-and-development company that has a contract to build a solar-powered bio dome.
+Your group represents a private research-and-development company that has a contract to build a solar-powered bio dome in Arizona.
 In the design phase of this exercise, you will design a bio dome with the goal of maximizing profit for your company.
+Profit is determined by construction time, number of pieces used, and the height of the biodome.

 In the construction phase of this exercise, you will build a prototype of your bio dome to “prove” that you can deliver the product you designed.
 If the model you construct does not meet or surpass each of the targets in your plan, your company is disqualified.

 At the end of the exercise, companies that have met all their targets will be compared.
 The company that has the most points will be considered the most successful.
 In the event of a tie, the company that assembled its model the fastest will win the competition.